grayhatdevelopers/mojo-vs-python-benchmarks/README.md

 # Language Comparison: Python vs Mojo

 Hey there!
 I am new to both Python and Mojo languages.
-In this repository, I went on a mission to explore and compare these two languages from scratch, knowing only the basics of programming (started with c++)
+In this repository, I went on a mission to explore and compare these two languages from scratch, knowing only the basics of programming (started with C++).
+It contains a comparison of both the languages, from the perspective of a newbie.

+> I would love if people can verify whether or not my benchmarking is correct.
+If you can, please send an Issue or Pull Request with any changes and I'd be glad to re-run your request.

 ## Programs